20c/pybird/README.md

 PyBird is a Python interface to the BIRD Internet Routing Daemon's UNIX control socket, handling the socket connections and parsing the output.
-It was originally written by [Erik Romijn](https://github.com/erikr), forked from
-<https://bitbucket.org/erikr/pybird>, and relicensed with permission.
+It was originally written by [Sasha Romijn](https://github.com/mxsasha), forked from the original BitBucket repository, and relicensed with permission.

 In it's current state, you can use it to query the status of specific or all